valsdav/vbscan-school/README.md

 ./run.sh $WORKSPACE root
 ```

-It is also possible to just start the docker and then open and run several terminal on the same environment:
+It is also possible to just start the docker in the background and then open and run several terminal on the same running docker environment:

 ```bash
 # Open a session in background